arcadiapage/arcadiapage.github.io/_posts/2026-01-06-right-relationship-with-life.md

 subtitle: 'Experiencing the clarity of inner belonging'
 ---

 There’s nothing more fun than taking on the subconscious body of my masculine shadow-self in my dreams.
-Good times.
+Doing so helps me to see myself in ways I never have before.
+So let's explore how I processed this part of my inner world into meaningful clarity this time around.

 Sometimes I don't know if I'm calling these parts of my psyche back to myself, or if I'm being called to inhabit them from the inside.
 But either way, I get a moment to experience life through strange nocturnal eyes.